Firhad Hakim: Controversial remarks

 Before the 2016 West Bengal Legislative Assembly election, Hakim, while speaking to Maleeha Hamid Sidiqqui of Pakistani newspaper Dawn, referred to his constituency as "mini-Pakistan".
 However, he denied making such a statement.
 He said "she (the Pakistani journalist) only asked me that this place looks like Karachi of Pakistan.
 I did not make any comment".
 He also said that he was "being targeted for being a Muslim and that it was a communal conspiracy".

 At the time of 2021 West Bengal Assembly election, a video goes viral on social media, where Firhad Hakim is seen abusing India's central forces.
 In this context, the Election Commission made a show cause to Firhad Hakim.
 Although Firhad Hakim denies it.

-On 3 July 2024, Hakim made controversial remarks during the 'All India Quran Competition' held at Dhono Dhanyo Auditorium in Kolkata.
-Hakim urged non-Muslims to convert to Islam, describing those not born into the faith as "unfortunate."

-Hakim stated, "Those who are not born in Islam are unfortunate!
-They are born with misfortune.
-We have to bring them under the fold of Islam."
-He further added, "We need to spread Islam among non-Muslims.
-If we can bring someone on the path of Islam, then, we will prove to be true Muslims."

 In November 2024, while campaigning for Sheikh Rabiul Islam in the Haroa by-election, he allegedly made objectionable remarks about Rekha Patra, the BJP candidate and prominent advocate for the victims of the Sandeshkhali incident.
 His comments drew condemnation from Suvendu Adhikari, the Leader of the Opposition in the Legislative Assembly, who urged the National Commission for Women to take appropriate action.